cal-dev-lab/rest-crud-api/README.md

 To run the server, please use `yarn dev` or `npm run dev`.

+Any changes made to the `prisma.schema` file, please remember to run: `npx prisma generate` and `npx prisma db push`.

 ## Important
 I am using environment variables to protect my Mongo database.
 To use this please create a `.env` file in the project root and add the following: